Office Meeting Address:

 If litigation is pending, we would also need to know if any written discovery (interrogatories or requests for production) has been served upon you, and if you have replied (If so, we will need copies).
 It is important for us to know what you may have already disclosed to the plaintiff.

 The additional option of a fixed-term retainer is available for clients who need asset-protection guidance that extends beyond the two-hour APR.
 In such cases we offer a flat-fee asset protection retainer for 30, 60, or 90 days.
 This retainer is a one-time, non-refundable flat-fee for the agreed-upon term.
 It is not subject to hourly billing or accounting.
 The retainer automatically expires at the end of its term.
 Fees are: for 30 days ($2,500); 60 days ($4,500); or 90 days ($5,500).

 Retaining us as your Texas asset protection lawyer insures that we are available for legal advice and guidance during a critical period.
 However, it does not include our direct participation in any litigation, mediation, court appearances, or replying to post-judgment discovery, all of which are among the duties of the client’s litigation attorney.
 Note that your litigation attorney and your asset protection attorney should never be the same person.

 We are an email-oriented office, so our online asset protection consultation begins with an email back-and-forth dialogue between attorney and client.
 Our attorney’s objective is to first gather basic facts and documents, after which he can offer a legal opinion, answer questions, and advise on suggested options.
 This process has proven very popular with clients, because it is unrushed and the client has a written email record of the legal advice given.
-(Note please: we begin with the email exchange to gather basic facts.
-We do not jump straight to a phone call, although a phone or video conference is certainly available if needed, after the initial email discussion.
+So we do not jump straight to a phone call, although a phone or video conference is certainly available if needed, after the initial email discussion.